Artist statement

 She was an artist in residence at the Reford Gardens, Grand-Métis, Canada, 2024; at AdMare, Magdalen Islands, Canada, 2023; the ACME Studio, London, England, 2022 and 2020; the ArtLab of the Foreman Art Gallery of Bishop’s University, Sherbrooke, Canada, 2021-2022; Sporobole, Sherbrooke, Canada, 2018; the Centre for Contemporary Arts, Glasgow, Scotland, 2017.
 Her work was presented in 2024 at the Festival International du Film sur l’Art (FIFA), in Montréal and as part of the exhibition series Faux-plis par hypotheses at the Galerie de l’UQAM, Galerie l’œuvre de l’Autre at UQAC, Foreman Art Gallery of Bishop’s University and Galerie UQO.
 She has presented her work in solo exhibitions or curatorial projects at Galerie UQO, in 2023; at the Foreman Art Gallery of Bishop’s University, Sherbrooke, in 2022; Dazibao, Montréal, in 2021; the Grantham Foundation for the Arts and the Environment, Saint-Edmond-de-Grantham, in 2019; the Musée régional de Rimouski and Optica, contemporary art centre, Montréal, in 2018; the Symposium international d’art contemporain de Baie-Saint-Paul in 2016; the Musée de Lachine, Montréal, in 2015; La chambre blanche, city of Québec, as part of Manif d’art Biennale 7th edition, in 2014 and at the Thames Art Gallery, Chatham, in 2014.

 She has contributed to several publications, including Lieux et milieux des arts vivants.
 Performer l'institution, published in 2024 by Presses du réel, edited by A. Bénichou, and Réinventer la collection.
 L'art et le musée au temps de l'évènementiel, published in 2023 by Presses de l'Université du Québec, edited by M. Boucher, M. Fraser and J. Lamoureux.
-In 2021, she co-edited with M. Boucher the thematic issue L'artiste muséologue of the journal Espace Art Actuel and, in 2018, a thematic issue on artistic interventions in museum collections for the journal Muséologies, les cahiers d'études supérieures.
-A monograph of her work, Geneviève Chevalier.
-Mirement/Towering, co-edited by Dazibao, the Foreman Art Gallery of Bishop's University and Galerie UQO, was published in 2023.
+She is co-editor of the conference papers Critique de l'écoresponsabilité dans les pratiques artistiques et muséales, to be published in 2026 by Galerie UQO; in 2021, the thematic issue L'artiste muséologue of the journal Espace Art Actuel and, in 2018, a thematic issue on artistic interventions in museum collections for the journal Muséologies, les cahiers d'études supérieures.
+A monograph of her work, Towering, co-edited by Dazibao, the Foreman Art Gallery of Bishop's University and Galerie UQO, was published in 2023.

 She lives and works in the city of Québec.